Custom

 The rise of skinny jeans

-However, the trend began to shift in the 2010s, with the resurgence of mom jeans—high-waist, straight-leg styles reminiscent of the late 1980s and early 1990s—regarded as more relatable than previously perceived.
-Today, baggy and wide-leg jeans dominate Gen Z fashion, reflecting a broader movement towards comfort and individuality.
-As fashion is cyclical, we’ve witnessed a subtle reintroduction of skinny jeans in some recent fashion shows.
-It will be interesting to see which styles resonate with the upcoming Gen Alpha.
+The trend shifted in the 2010s with the rise of high-waisted mom jeans, reflecting a preference for comfort.
+Today, baggy and wide-leg jeans dominate Gen Z fashion, with a subtle reintroduction of skinny jeans in recent fashion shows.
+It will be interesting to see how styles evolve for Gen Alpha.

 Gen Z has shifted the fashion narrative, moving away from skinny jeans and embracing a looser fit.
 This transition was notably highlighted on TikTok, where they playfully criticized Millennials for their preference for skinny jeans.
 As a result, a growing trend toward wide-leg jeans has emerged, marking a departure from what some consider outdated styles.